 But when you pray, go away by yourself, shut the door behind you, and pray to your Father in private.
 Then your Father, who sees everything, will reward you. -Matthew 6:6

 Sometimes they happen right away, but usually they happen later when we least expect them.
-Keep waiting.
+Keep waiting in God's love and grace.
 You'll know when your prayer has been answered.

 Wait patiently for the Lord.
 Be brave and courageous.
 Yes, wait patiently for the Lord. -Psalms 27:14

 - Search for the good.
 This is a miserable time to try to be thankful.
 I don't know about you, but all I want to do is wallow in self pity of my dreams deferred (or dreams lost).
 This is the time when it's hardest - and most important - to find the good, grab onto it with both hands, and celebrate it.
-You need to.
+You need to find a new perspective and praise the One who created all the good in the world.

 This is the day the Lord has made.
 We will rejoice and be glad in it. -Psalm 118:24